vlayer-xyz/vlayer/book/src/features/email.md

 ```

 What happens step by step in the above snippet?
-* `RecoveryEmail` inherits from `Prover` to have special powers for off-chain proving.
+* `RecoveryEmail` inherits from `Prover` to obtain super powers of off-chain proving.
 * `main()` function takes `multisigAddr` argument to access Multisig Wallet smart contract data.
 * `email.subject.match` returns strings matching the regular expression for the subject, which must contain the correct wallet address to be recovered.
 * The `subjectMatches.length == 1` condition ensures that the subject is not malformed.